mccastanedap/aws-lakehouse/README.md

 # AWS Lakehouse – Demo Project

-This repository contains a small end‑to‑end lakehouse‑style data pipeline on AWS.
+This repository contains a small end to end lakehouse style data pipeline on AWS.
 The goal is to practice data engineering & architecture skills using AWS services while keeping costs minimal.

 Note on Costs: